Learning Implicitly with Noisy Data in Linear Arithmetic: Results

 \section{Results}

 Here we show all the graphs that result from the commands listed above.
 Note that the following hold: \begin{itemize} \item The true minimum objective value for pollution is about 32.15 and for police it is 3.37. \item The objective functions for simplexn and cuben are randomly generated and vary for each run.
 They are a linear combination of all variables with coefficients and a constant, each varying from -1 to 1.
 Thus, the true objective value $f$ is bounded by $-(d+1) \leq f \leq d+1$, where $d$ is the number of dimensions.
 The goal is to maximise that value. \item For a noise parameter $n$, the standard deviation $\sigma$ of the Gaussian noise is adjusted by the dimensionality: $\sigma=\frac{n}{\sqrt{d}}$. \item Simplexn and cuben have dimensions ranging from 2 to 4.
-Pollution has 6 dimensions and police has 5. \end{itemize}
+Pollution has 6 dimensions and police has 5. \end{itemize} Detailed results for each experiment can be found in their respective logs, which are located in the \texttt{output} folder.